-POSITION AVAILABLE: Wyoming Child & Family Development, Inc. – Mills Head Start is now scheduling interviews for a Cook Assistant.
-Deadline for applications: 8/14/20.
+POSITION AVAILABLE: Wyoming Child & Family Development, Inc. – Mills Head Start is now scheduling interviews for a part-time Cook Assistant 20 hours a week.
+Deadline for applications: Until Position is Filled.
+We look forward to visiting with you!
+“This institution is an equal opportunity provider”

 TITLE OF POSITION: COOK ASSISTANT